AkhileshBasetty/cs35l-notebooks/Internet.md

 ### IPv4

-Created in 1983, specified by Jon Pastel (UCLA), etc. Involves packets, connection.
+Created in 1983, specified by Jon Postel (UCLA), etc. Involves packets, connection.

 We are running out of IPv4 addresses because there are only about 4 billion, and the US has most of them.